leeroydon1994/leeroydon1994.github.io/README.md

 Each main part contains id with prefix 'nav-'.

+Favicon is made for this website, from https://www.favicon.cc/.

 --Cover Section, Navbar--

 This website consists of four main parts.
 The one on the top is the Cover section, which contains a jumbotron, with all elements horizontally centered.